You are currently browsing the tag archive for the ‘communism’ tag.

 ‘Hotel E’ (Hotel Europe) starts with a depiction of Western Europe (named ‘The American Dream’) as a lethargic dream room, filled with rich, lazy, and spoiled people, filling their empty, purposeless lives with petty problems, and hardly capable of communicating with each other.
 This world is filmed in slow, rotoscoped movements in the most colorful pop-art style.

 Meanwhile, next door, in the Eastern European room, things are very different indeed.
 This world is depicted in Pärn’s crude scratchy animation style, and accompanied by nervous, dissonant music.
-Here it’s dark, it’s filthy, it’s fill of flies, and life there is extremely stressful.
+Here it’s dark, it’s filthy, it’s full of flies, and life there is extremely stressful.
 The inhabitants all sit around a round table, and their presence is constantly checked by a moving clock hand.
 The room is frequently illuminated by search lights, and if one fails to stay in place for whatever reason, he’s executed immediately.
 Paranoia and secrecy reign.
 Moreover, chances can change randomly, and someone who was in favor first, can be out of luck next time.

 One of the inhabitants of this cruel world manages to break free and he’s capable to visit the other world next door.
 He repeats his visits, despite the fact that he has to leave his concerned wife behind, and despite the fact he’s increasingly seen as a traitor by his fellow citizens.
 Even worse, he seemingly has little to add to the luxurious world of the West, and his longings there are hardly answered, let alone his problems understood.
 Only in the end he manages to find his place in this society, when only he turns out to be able to restore the inhabitants’ happiness.
 At that point we watch the wall between the two rooms collapsing, exposing the rotten world of the East and its eager inhabitants, and we hear one Western woman exclaim ‘o, shit…’.